hmunhoz/data-platform/README.md

 ```

 This will deploy the infrastructure resources in AWS, except Airflow/EMR.
-_NOTE : This can take a while, as RDS usually requires 5-15 minutes._
+_NOTE : This can take a while, as RDS usually requires 5-15 minutes to spin up._

 Now, we need to populate our platform with data.
 For this, run the python script